-Since 2020 all colleagues with procurement responsibilities or who are supplier relationship managers for key suppliers on behalf of DLA Piper Australia, within Australia and across DLA Piper, are required to periodically complete our Modern Slavery Act Practical Training.
+Since 2020 all colleagues with procurement responsibilities or who are supplier relationship managers for key suppliers are required to periodically complete our Modern Slavery Act Practical Training.
 The completion rate for the most recent round of training was 59%.
-More recently we have developed a shorter awareness training which we plan to roll out in 2023/24 to a wider group of colleagues in our business who work with suppliers or own supplier relationships, to further increase awareness and understanding of modern slavery within the firm.
+More recently we have developed a shorter awareness training, which we plan to roll out in 2023/24 to a wider group of colleagues in our business who work with suppliers or own supplier relationships, to further increase awareness and understanding of modern slavery within the firm.

-The topic of sustainable procurement is integrated into the firm's new starter induction presentation for staff involved in procurement.
-All of DLA Piper Australia's people are required to undertake mandatory training on policies relevant to their roles and responsibilities, and assurances on compliance is obtained via the firm's annual Compliance and Professional Indemnity Declaration.
+The topic of sustainable procurement is integrated into the firm's new starter induction presentation in the UK and Ireland.
+All of our people are required to undertake mandatory training on policies relevant to their roles and responsibilities, and assurances on compliance is obtained via the firm's annual Compliance and Professional Indemnity Declaration.